reactabular/searchtabular/README.md

 # Searchtabular - Search utilities

-Reactabular comes with search helpers.
+Searchtabular comes with search helpers.
 It consists of search algorithms that can be applied to the rows.
 Just like with sorting, you have to apply it to the rows just before rendering.
 A column is considered searchable in case it has a unique `property` defined.

 ## How to Use?